cloud-elements/devportal/docs/guides/formulasC2/reference.md

 |  Name  |  {{site.data.table-desc.name}}  | Y |
 | Max Retry Attempts | {{site.data.table-desc.max-retry}} | N |

-## Element Request Stream
+### Stream File

-An Element Request Stream is used to stream a file from one Element Instance to another.
+A Stream File step is used to stream a file from one Element Instance to another.
 In this step, you are outlining two API calls instead of just one.
 These are separated by using **Download** to refer to the first API that will download the data and **Upload** to refer to the second API call which uploads the data.
 The response body of the download request is used as the request body of the upload request.

+To see a JS Script step in action see [Bulk Transfer CRM Data](build-template.html#bulk-transfer-crm-data).

 When you set up an Element Request Stream step, include the following information: